-- 25. Rationale: NPMs or their designees shall participate in a train-the-trainer session conducted by qualified contractor staff.
-This ensures standardisation of training delivery to test administrators, allows trainers to become familiar with PISA materials and procedures, and informs trainers of their responsibilities for overseeing the PISA testing. - Standard 9.1 Qualified contractor staff will conduct trainer training sessions with NPMs or designees on PISA materials and procedures to prepare them to train PISA test administrators. - Standard 9.2 NPMs or designees shall use the comprehensive training package developed by the contractors to train PISA test administrators. - Standard 9.3 All test administrator training sessions should be scripted to ensure consistency of presentations across training sessions and across countries.
-Failure to do so could cause errors in data collection and invalidate the results. - Standard 9.4 In-person test administrator trainings should be conducted by the NPMs or designees, unless a suitable alternative is agreed upon. - Standard 9.5 PQMs need to successfully complete self-training materials and attend webinars to review and enhance the self-training.
+31. Rationale: NPMs or their designees shall participate in a train-the-trainer session conducted by qualified contractor staff.
+This ensures standardisation of training delivery to test administrators, allows trainers to become familiar with PISA materials and procedures, and informs trainers of their responsibilities for overseeing the PISA testing.

-Note 10.1 Test administrator refers to any person officially assigned to conduct a PISA testing session.
+Standard 9.1 Qualified contractor staff will conduct trainer training sessions with NPMs or designees on PISA materials and procedures to prepare them to train PISA test administrators.

+Standard 9.2 NPMs or designees shall use the comprehensive training package developed by the contractors to train PISA test administrators.

+Standard 9.3 All test administrator training sessions should be scripted to ensure consistency of presentations across training sessions and across countries.
+Failure to do so could cause errors in data collection and invalidate the results.

+Standard 9.4 In-person test administrator trainings should be conducted by the NPMs or designees, unless a suitable alternative is agreed upon.

+Standard 9.5 PQMs need to successfully complete self-training materials, attend webinars to review and enhance the self-training, and attend the test administrator training, unless otherwise agreed upon.

-- Participation in trainer training sessions in standardised procedures by qualified contractor staff - National Centre Quality Monitoring - Field Trial and Main Survey Review Quality Assurance Surveys - Monitored training modules of PQMs
+- Participation in trainer training sessions in standardised procedures by qualified contractor staff

+- National Centre Quality Monitoring

+- Main Survey Review Forms

+- Monitored training of PQMs